 6.9.
-Sealed vials selected by the student-athlete shall only be identified via unique barcode numbers and will not contain student-athlete name, school or any other personally identifiable information.
+Sealed vials shall only be identified via unique barcode numbers and will not contain student-athlete name, school or any other personally identifiable information.

 6.10.
-The student-athlete, DCO or their designee, and any participating permitted witness will sign the custody and control form, certifying that the procedures were followed as described in the Drug Testing Program document.
+The student-athlete, DCO or their designee, and any participating permitted witness will sign the custody and control form, certifying that the procedures were followed as described in the Drug-Testing Manual.

-- 6.10.1.
-In the event that the tested student-athlete or a permitted witness alleges any deviation from the procedures, the DCO will document the alleged deviations and will instruct the student-athlete to provide another specimen. - 6.11.
-After the collection has been completed, the DCO will forward the specimen(s) to the NCAA-designated drug-testing laboratory. - 6.12.
+6.10.1.
+In the event that the tested student-athlete or a permitted witness alleges any deviation from the procedures, the DCO will document the alleged deviations and will instruct the student-athlete to provide another specimen.

+6.11.
+After the collection has been completed, the DCO will forward the specimen(s) to the NCAA-designated drug-testing laboratory.

+6.12.
 All specimens are considered to be the exclusive property of the NCAA.